XIMDEX/structured-data/doc/guide.md

 ### Schema operations

-Each schema is a type of item that contain a variable number of properties and inheritance any more from other parent schemas.
+Each schema is a type of item that contains a variable number of properties and can inherit additional properties from a parent schema.

-#### Retrieve a concrete schema
+#### Retrieve a specific schema

 You can use the schema unique id to load the schema attributes, its properties and the other schemas that are inherited.
 Usage:

 > [GET] http://localhost/api/v1/schema/45

-The result of this request will be a JSON code with the definition of a schema identified with number 45, in this example the *Person* schema:
+The result of this request will be a JSON object containing the definition of a schema identified by the number 45, in this example the *Person* schema:

 ```json
 {